csetiawan88/travel-gem-explorer/README.md

 ### Views and Templating

-Handlebars.js templates render dynamic HTML for various pages, such as login, registration, destination list, destination details, and user profile.
+Handlebars.js templates render dynamic HTML for various pages, such as login, registration, destination list, and destination details.

 ## User Stories

 1. **Exploring Destinations:**
    As a travel enthusiast, I want to explore popular tourist destinations to plan my next trip.

-   - I can view a list of popular tourist destinations on the homepage.
+   - I can view a list of tourist destinations on the homepage.
-   - Each destination card includes an image, title, and brief description.
+   - Each destination card includes an image, title, and location.

 2. **Detailed Information:**
    As a user, I want to learn more about a specific destination.

    - I can click on a destination card to view its detailed information.
-   - The destination details page includes a description, location, opening hours, contact information, attractions, and recommended activities.

 3. **Sharing Experiences:**
    As a user, I want to leave comments on destinations to share my experiences.